eric-phan/gameofthones-api/README.md

 #### Tech Stuff:
-- This API was created using Node.js an Express.
+- This API was created using Node.js and Express.
 - This is my first dedicated app that I built a backend for, and it has definitely been a rigorous learning experience that I enjoyed.
 I am excited to delve deeper into these tech stacks.